Top Picks

 Overview

 FastCap is known to take standard tools and make them better.
-And, with this scribe, they took a standard compass and produced one of the most versatile scribes for flat and circle tracing
+And with this scribe, they took a traditional compass and produced one of the most versatile scribes for flat and circle tracing.

 - Doubles as a scribe and compass